 Cincinnati has the second highest rate for child poverty in the United States.
 We are greatly pained by this information and seek to make a difference in the amount of children living below the poverty line in our community.
-Right now, we are active partners in The Amos Project efforts to bring “Preschool Promise” to the ballots in November 2016.
-We are working to ensure that all 3 and 4 year-old-children in Hamilton County have the ability to attend preschool regardless of finances.
+We were active partners in The Amos Project efforts to bring “Preschool Promise” to the ballots in November 2016.
+We are always working to ensure that all 3 and 4 year-old-children in Hamilton County have the ability to attend preschool regardless of finances.
 Research shows that children who receive 3 meals a day and intellectual stimulation from ages 3-5 are more likely to succeed than those who do not.
 We cannot afford to keep children from having a fair start in this world.

 ECONOMICS OF COMPASSION INITIATIVE